Learn about how we manage our coastline so we can all enjoy our beach experience!

 Watch the time-lapse of Tugun beach created from CoastSnaps taken from Elephant Rock.

-We work to develop partnerships that support the management of our beaches.
+Looking after our beaches is a team effort.
+We work with a number of organisations to manage our beaches.
 A special thanks to our community and official partners who play a part in caring for our coastline:

 We work with Griffith University's Coastal and Marine Research Centre to undertake important research relevant to the Gold Coast.
 This research is driving innovation in how we manage our coastline.